Sonos Inc. (SONO) Beta Value: Understanding the Market Risk - News Heater

 SONO) stock’s latest price update

-Sonos Inc. (NASDAQ: SONO) has seen a decline in its stock price by -1.42 in relation to its previous close of 13.41.
-However, the company has experienced a -3.85% decline in its stock price over the last five trading sessions.
+Sonos Inc. (NASDAQ: SONO)’s stock price has decreased by -0.15 compared to its previous closing price of 13.30.
+However, the company has seen a -1.63% decrease in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-09-01 that Investments in technology solutions that enhance communications experience are likely to aid the Zacks Audio Video Production industry participants like Sony Corporation (SONY), Sonos (SONO) and LiveOne (LVO).
 Stiff competition from low-priced device importers is a concern.

 SONO’s Market Performance